 Frequently Asked Questions

-There are a number of formulas around the web that can be used to calculate keyword density.
+There are several formulas to calculate keyword density.

-- (Number of keywords/ Total number of words on page) * 100
+- (Number of keywords / Total number of words on the page) * 100

 However, this does not do the concept justice.
 Google is quite a bit smarter than that, and indeed, has even moved way beyond this next formula with TF-IDF.